gitlabhq/gitlabhq/doc/development/code_review.md

 ## The right balance

-One of the most difficult things during the code review is finding the right balance in how deep the reviewer can interfere with the code created by a reviewee.
+One of the most difficult things during code review is finding the right balance in how deep the reviewer can interfere with the code created by a reviewee.

-- Learning how to find the right balance takes time, that is why we have minibosses that become merge request endbosses after some time spent on reviewing merge requests.
+- Learning how to find the right balance takes time; that is why we have minibosses that become merge request endbosses after some time spent on reviewing merge requests.
 - Finding bugs and improving code style is important, but thinking about good design is important as well.
-Building abstractions and good design is what makes it possible to hide complexity and is a leverage for the future work.
+Building abstractions and good design is what makes it possible to hide complexity and makes future changes easier.
-- Asking reviewee to change the design sometimes means the complete rewrite of the contributed code.
-It is usually a good idea to ask other merge request endboss before doing it, but have the courage to do it when you believe it is important.
+- Asking the reviewee to change the design sometimes means the complete rewrite of the contributed code.
+It's usually a good idea to ask another merge request endboss before doing it, but have the courage to do it when you believe it is important.
 - There is a difference in doing things right and doing things right now.
   Ideally, we should do the former, but in the real world we need the latter as well.
-The good example is a security fix which should be released as soon as possible.
-Asking reviewee to do the major refactoring in the merge request that is an urgent fix should be avoided.
+A good example is a security fix which should be released as soon as possible.
+Asking the reviewee to do the major refactoring in the merge request that is an urgent fix should be avoided.
 - Doing things well today is usually better than doing something perfectly tomorrow.
 Shipping a kludge today is usually worse than doing something well tomorrow.
 When you are not able to find the right balance, ask other people